sonoranwanderer/hubitat-honeywell/README.md

 Hubitat device driver for Honeywell / Ademco 345MHz wireless security system sensors

-Currently on Contact and Motion Sensors are supported.
+Currently only Contact and Motion Sensors are supported.

 This driver loads Honeywell or Ademco 345MHz alerts from an MQTT topic, parses and feeds them into Virtual Contact or Motion Sensor child devices.
 Sensor